bluedangerforyou/python-sec-tools/README.md

 Dictionary file needs to be in same directory as python script to run.

 #Python Port Scanner
 Does a port scan on specified host and returns if port is open or closed.
-It also does a banner grab to try to determineservice and version.
+It also does a banner grab to try to determine service and version.
 Usage: PyScan.py -H 192.x.x.x -p 21 (you can specify IP address or website